 Chemists are capable of successful careers in a wide range of scientific, business and commercial areas, including food science, pharmaceutical research or development, and environmental monitoring.
-Our graduates have gained work in public or commercial laboratories, forensic science services and education, while many continue to postgraduate research.
-The skills you gain from a degree in chemistry are valued in other professions, for example, to train for careers in patent law or accountancy.
+Graduates of our Chemistry programme have gained work in public or commercial laboratories, forensic science services and education, while many continue to postgraduate research.
+The skills you gain from a Chemistry degree are valued in other professions, for example, to train for careers in patent law or accountancy.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.